gogagum/ProgrammingLab/BinaryHeap/lib/googletest-master/googletest/docs/PumpManual.md

 code, Pump ignores a new-line character if it's right after `$for foo` or next to `[[` or `]]`.
 Without this rule you'll often be forced to write very long lines to get the desired output.
-Therefore sometimes you may need to insert an extra new-line in such places for a new-line to show up in your output.
+Therefore sometimes you may need to Insert an extra new-line in such places for a new-line to show up in your output.

 ## Grammar ##